Whiskey rebels gather to march on Pittsburgh

 Matters came to a head in July, 1794, When a US Marshall began delivering subpoenas to distillers in western Pennsylvania who had not paid their taxes.
 Rebel militia surrounded the home of General John Neville, the tax inspector for western Pennsylvania, believing the marshal was there.
 Hundreds of militia surrounded Neville’s home and a battle broke out with US Army officers at the home.
 The rebel leader was killed along with several others on each side.
 Neville’s house was burned to the ground.

-Rebel leaders began to call for open rebellion at this point and a meeting convened on August 1 at Braddock’s Field.
+Rebel leaders began to call for open rebellion at this point and a meeting convened on August 1 at Braddock’s Field east of Pennsylvania.
 The most ardent advocated a march on Pittsburgh, the center of the whiskey tax’s supporters, to loot and destroy the town.
 The residents of Pittsburgh calmed the crowd down by sending representatives to the gathering who agreed with the injustices being protested and offering to let the crowd march through the town peacefully, with free whiskey for all.
 This ameliorated the crowd’s fury and the following day thousands of protestors marched through the town peacefully, burning only the barns of Major Abraham Kirkpatrick, the leader of the US Army soldiers at Neville’s home.

 The march on Pittsburgh brought down the full wrath of the US government.
 Most of President George Washington’s advisers believed the rebellion could only be put down by force.
 Washington ordered the militias of four states to gather and personally led 13,000 men toward western Pennsylvania.
 When they arrived, the rebellion quickly dissolved.
 Dozens of rebel leaders were rounded up, but few were ever prosecuted and only two were convicted.
 These were pardoned by Washington.